Dr. Gladys Kalema-Zikusoka

 Co-Founder and Chief Veterinary Technician

-Stephen Rubanga is a Co-Founder and Chief Veterinary Technician at CTPH.
+Stephen Rubanga is Co-Founder and Chief Veterinary Technician at Conservation Through Public Health (CTPH).
 He has a diploma and certificates in laboratory technology and animal health and husbandry.
 Before working at CTPH, Stephen worked for 20 years as a veterinary technician at the Ugandan Ministry of Agriculture, Animal Industry and Fisheries.
-He oversees the field laboratory at the Gorilla Health and Community Conservation Centre; and training community members and VHCTs to manage the health and husbandry of livestock and manage livestock enterprises and VSLAs.
-He holds a diploma from East African Commercial School in Uganda, as well as, veterinary certifications and specialized training from Central Veterinary Laboratory Weybridge in the United Kingdom and Instituto Zooprofilatico Sperimental in Teramo, Italy.

 Lawrence Zikusoka